Home > Copyright and Fair Use Overview > The Public Domain > Welcome to the Public Domain

 Expired Copyright

-Copyright has expired for all works published in the United States before 1923.
-In other words, if the work was published in the U.S. before January 1, 1923, you are free to use it in the U.S. without permission.
-As an example, the graphic illustration of the man with mustache (above) was published sometime in the 19th century and is in the public domain, so no permission was required to include it within this book.
+As of 2019, copyright has expired for all works published in the United States before 1924.
+In other words, if the work was published in the U.S. before January 1, 1924, you are free to use it in the U.S. without permission.
 These rules and dates apply regardless of whether the work was created by an individual author, a group of authors, or an employee (a work made for hire).

 The Renewal Trapdoor